nuejs/www/docs2/tutorials/build-a-simple-spa.md

-The Readme link on the top/right corner takes you away from the SPA to a normal multi-page application, and the app router is seamlessly switched to a [page router](client-side-navigation).
-Hitting browser's back and forward button toggles between the two routing methods.
+The Readme link on the top/right corner takes you away from the SPA to a normal multi-page application, and the app router is seamlessly switched to a [page router](../concepts/client-side-navigation.html).
+Hitting the browser's back and forward button toggles between the two routing methods.

 Here is the [demo](/@simple-crm) and the [source code](gh-link) for this more advanced example.
 For inspiration.